kyma-incubator/compass/components/connector/docs/api/02-02-connector-service.md

     - new one-time token
 3. The external system generates a CSR based on the information provided by Kyma and sends the CSR back to the Connector URL.
 In the response, the external system receives a signed certificate and the CA certificate.
 It can use the certificate to authenticate and safely communicate with Kyma.

->**NOTE:** The external application should not hardcode any URLs.
+>**NOTE:** The external application must not hardcode any URLs.
 The external application must store the configuration information along with the certificate.

 >**NOTE:**  The external application can fetch configuration information using the client certificate.
 It uses this information to generate a CSR prior to certificate renewal.
 This approach makes certificate rotation process convenient and flexible, since the external application does not need to store information required to generate a CSR in its data model.